jrmsklar/JSTopTabBarController/README.md

 You may provide as many different `UIViewControllers` as you'd like, and  `JSTopTabBarController` sizes and scales the tab-buttons proportionally.
 Each tab also has the option to be given a badge number.

+`JSTopTabBarController` uses AutoLayout and supports both portrait and landscape.

 ## Usage

 Drag `JSTopTabBarController.h` and `JSTopTabBarController.m` into your project and add the following code.